-Andrew Phillips graduated summa cum laude from The Ohio State University in May 2016 with a B.S. in Electrical and Computer Engineering and with Honors Research Distinction and again in December 2018 with a M.S. in Electrical and Computer Engineering.
+Andrew Phillips graduated summa cum laude from The Ohio State University in May 2016 with a B.S. in Electrical and Computer Engineering and with Honors Research Distinction and again in December 2018 with an M.S. in Electrical and Computer Engineering.
 He is currently pursuing a Ph.D. in Engineering Education at The Ohio State University.
-His engineering education interests include first-year engineering, active learning, learning theory, and teaching.
-His current dissertation topic is the training and skill development of teaching assistants.
+His engineering education interests include teaching assistants, first-year engineering, systematic literature reviews, instrument development and validation, and personality theory.
 As a Graduate Teaching Associate for the Fundamentals of Engineering for Honors program, he is heavily involved with developing and teaching laboratory content, leading the maintenance of the in-house robotics controller, and managing the development of the robotics project.

 Krista Kecskemety is an Assistant Professor of Practice in the Department of Engineering Education at The Ohio State University.
 Krista received her B.S. in Aerospace Engineering at The Ohio State University in 2006 and received her M.S. from Ohio State in 2007.
 In 2012, Krista completed her Ph.D. in Aerospace Engineering at Ohio State.
 Her engineering education research interests include investigating first-year engineering student experiences, faculty experiences, and the connection between the two.

 Dr. David A. Delaine is an Assistant Professor at The Ohio State University Department of Engineering Education.
 Within this newly formed department he strives to creatively impact engineering education and society through investigating community-based learning and its potential impact on students and communities.
 The goal of this research is to establish knowledge in how STEM CBL can support broadening participation and promote social justice and citizenship through evidence-based approaches.